-From 9/11 to Orlando — should you talk about violence with children?
+How to Talk to Young Kids About Violence, Hate & Other Terrifying Things

 For kids ages 5 to 10:

 With a more mature child, O’Leary says you can get more specific regarding gun safety and offer solutions for how to protect themselves and handle various situations.
-“Make sure your child is fully aware of the fact that guns can be deadly, and review what you expect them to do if they are ever in a situation where a gun is present," O'Leary urges.
-"While every parent fears this, the fact is that guns are often present in homes.
+“Review what you expect them to do if they are ever in a situation where a gun is present,” O’Leary urges.
+“While every parent fears this, the fact is that guns are often present in homes.
 Gun violence can occur even during innocent playdates,” she adds.
-“Empower your child with a focus on gun safety, and answer any questions that arise.”
+“Empower your child with a focus on safety, and answer any questions that arise.”

-Tensions are soaring high these days, and it can feel like an attack or tragedy of some sort is happening every other week.
-When a child catches the evening news or the anniversary of a tragic event is discussed at school, you might be asked questions like "Why would someone do this?" or "Are they coming for us next?"
-Sadly, these inquiries don’t always have concrete answers; but you can provide valuable context.

-While O’Leary doesn’t suggest approaching a topic like terrorism with a child under 5 unless they specifically ask, she says that being direct and simple — without providing graphic details — is ideal.
-However, with one important caveat: Avoid labels and dichotomies such as "good guys" versus "bad guys."
-“This perpetuates the idea of continued conflict," O'Leary explains, "and it's likely less stressful for your child to hear you say, ‘There are some people who want to hurt others who are different, and we do everything we can to try and stop that."

-As a kid ages through elementary school, he or she may become more comfortable talking about what they hear at school and throughout the community.
-This makes them consider violence through a more analytic lens since they might have had experiences like going through a metal detector or security at an airport.
-“At this age, you can provide some more factual background regarding the cultural and political circumstances that have contributed to terrorist acts as well as the specific safeguards that your family relies on for safety,” O’Leary suggests.
+As a kid ages through elementary school, they may become more comfortable talking about what they hear at school and throughout the community.
+This makes them consider violence through a more analytic lens since they might have had experiences with it — or are even just asking about why they have to go through a metal detector at an airport or concert.
+“At this age, you can provide some more factual background regarding the cultural and political circumstances that have contributed to [violent] acts as well as the specific safeguards that your family relies on for safety,” O’Leary suggests.

-The world we live in can be a frightening place, and the people in it don’t always help.
-But when you're raising kids, it’s always more helpful to have sad, difficult conversations than no conversations at all.
-That way, you can prepare them as best you can to face our frightening world — and change it for the better.
+The world we live in can be a frightening place, and the people in it don’t often help.
+But when you’re raising kids, it’s always more helpful to have sad, difficult conversations than no conversations at all.
+That way, you can prepare your kids as well as you can to face our frightening world — and change it for the better.